Overview

 HackerRank Projects for Data Science allows you to create project-based real-world questions to assess Data Scientists.
 It helps better identify candidates with strong data science skills and comes with a host of options, from using our predefined Data Science assessments that assess candidate skills in Data wrangling, Data modeling, Data visualization, and Machine learning to creating your own Data Science questions.

-This article will dive into how you can create your own Data Science Question on HackerRank Projects.
+This article will explore how you can create your own Data Science Question on HackerRank Projects.

 Steps to Create a Data Science Question